Fdawgs/node-poppler/CONTRIBUTING.md

 -   `npm run jest` - Runs Jest over all tests in src directory
 -   `npm test` - Runs `npm run lint` and `npm run jest` together

-## Documentation Style
+## Documentation style

 Documentation (both in markdown files and inline comments) should be written in **British English** where possible.

-Titles and headings should adhere to the [Associated Press (AP)](https://apstylebook.com/) style:
+Titles and headings should use sentence-style capitalisation, where only the first letter of a sentence and proper nouns are capitalised.

--   Capitalise words with three or more letters
--   Capitalise the first and the last word
--   Capitalise nouns, pronouns, adjectives, verbs, adverbs, and subordinate conjunctions
--   Lowercase articles (a, an, the), coordinating conjunctions, and prepositions
--   Capitalise words with four or more letters (including conjunctions and prepositions)

-## Pull Request Checklist
+## Pull request checklist

 Before submitting a pull request back to the main repository, please make sure you have completed the following steps: